-Scale to Fit Scales the graph to match the aspect ratio of the
+- Scale to Fit: scales the graph to match the aspect ratio of the Overview window. - Show Arcs: displays or hides the arcs between the nodes. - Close: closes the Overview window.

-Overview window.

-Show Arcs Displays or hides the arcs between the nodes.

-Closes the Overview window.

-A.2.3 Using the Mouse in a Graph
+Using the Mouse in a Graph

 You can move an individual node in a graph by dragging it with the middle mouse button.
 This can help reveal obscured arc annotations.